 Well, cry me a fucking river.

-On March 2, Frankie Zelnick asked Twitter, “Raise your hand if you’ve ‘literally wept’ from stress at a job that paid you less than 40 grand a year.”
+Twitter user Frankie Zelnick asked, “Raise your hand if you’ve ‘literally wept’ from stress at a job that paid you less than 40 grand a year.”

 Her tweet has literally tens of thousands of comments because it is just so damn relatable.